-• Bit 1, 0 - AIN1D, AIN0D: AIN1, AIN0 Digital Input Disable
+Bits 1:0 - AIN1D, AIN0D: AIN[1:0] Digital Input Disable

-When this bit is written logic one, the digital input buffer on the AlN1/0 pin is disabled.
+When this bit is written logic one, the digital input buffer on the AIN1/0 pin is disabled.
 The corresponding PIN Register bit will always read as zero when this bit is set.
-When an analog signal is applied to the AlN1/0 pin and the digital input from this pin is not needed, this bit should be written logic one to reduce power consumption in the digital input buffer.
+When an analog signal is applied to the AIN1/0 pin and the digital input from this pin is not needed, this bit should be written logic one to reduce power consumption in the digital input buffer.

-17. Analog-to-Digital Converter
+17. ADC - Analog to Digital Converter

 - 10-bit Resolution

 - 1 LSB Integral Non-linearity

 - ± 2 LSB Absolute Accuracy

-- 65 μs Conversion Time
+- 14 μs Conversion Time

 - 15 kSPS at Maximum Resolution

 - Six Multiplexed Single Ended Input Channels

-- Two Additional Multiplexed Single Ended Input Channels (TQFP and QFN Packages, Only)
+- Two Additional Input Channels in 32-lead/pad/ball TQFP, QFN, and UFBGA Packages

 - Temperature Sensor Input Channel

 - Optional Left Adjustment for ADC Result Readout

-- 0 V{CC} ADC Input Voltage Range
+- 0 VCC ADC Input Voltage Range

 - Selectable 1.1V ADC Reference Voltage

 - Free Running or Single Conversion Mode

 - Interrupt on ADC Conversion Complete

 - Sleep Mode Noise Canceler

-ATtiny88 features a 10-bit, successive approximation Analog-to-Digital Converter (ADC).
-The ADC is wired to a nine-channel analog multiplexer, which allows the ADC to measure the voltage at six (or eight, in 32-lead packages) single-ended input pins and from one internal, single-ended voltage channel coming from the internal temperature sensor.
+ATtiny48/88 features a 10-bit, successive approximation Analog-to-Digital Converter (ADC).
+The ADC is wired to a nine-channel analog multiplexer, which allows the ADC to measure the voltage at six (or eight, in 32-lead/pad/ball packages) single-ended input pins and from one internal, single-ended voltage channel coming from the internal temperature sensor.
 Single-ended voltage inputs are referred to 0V (GND).